Practices in Conscious Living

 COURSE CONTENT, FORMAT and METHODS

-In this 26-unit course, the guided Mussar practice involves text learning (all drawn from the Mussar classic, Alei Shur, with original translations), personal practice, study with a chevruta and engagement with a small group (va’ad) but also a personal project (usually a voluntary activity) the student takes on in the real world.
+In this 26-unit course, the guided Mussar practice involves text learning (all drawn from the Mussar classic, Alei Shur, with original translations), personal practice, study with a chevruta and engagement with a va’ad but also a personal project (usually a voluntary activity) the student takes on in the real world.

-The materials and methods we work on will be there to support your on-going learning and practice in years to come.
+The materials and methods will support your on-going learning and practice in years to come.
 It involves several components of Mussar learning and practice:

 You will receive a bi-weekly reading written by Alan Morinis and focusing on a specific middah.
 We will deal with 12 middot and will focus on each middah for 2 weeks, making a total of 26 weeks.